How To Uninstall Apps on Android TV – Even System Apps!

 Click OK to continue.

-If you ever want to re-enable an app that you’ve previously disabled, you can find it in this section.
-All you need to do to re-enable it is click in to it’s detail page and click Enable.
+If you ever want to re-enable an app you’ve previously disabled, you can find it in this section.

 Warning: this method will allow you to delete ANY app from your device – even something that causes your system to break.
-If that happens, you may have to perform a full system restore to get it working again.
+If that happens, you may have to perform a complete system restore to get it working again.

 Before you begin, you’ll need three things: